akononovicius/physRisk-content-repository/pages/contribute.md

 ## Submission

-If you are willing to submit content, please contact [blog maintainer](/about/).
+If you are willing to submit content, please contact the [blog maintainer](/about/).
 Texts will be reviewed by the [blog maintainer](/about/) and might not be accepted if they violate the guidelines or in some other (not listed) edge cases.
 After review the contributions will be published under the same license as other content on Physics of Risk blog ([CC-BY-NC](http://creativecommons.org/licenses/by-nc/4.0/)).

 ## If you have noticed an error